Pxtl/BigVariant/README.md

 # On PxtlCa.pfx

-The assembly is signed with a strong name in Release mode, but I (MZ) am keeping my PFX file private.
+The assembly is signed with my personal key in Release mode, but I (MZ) am keeping my PFX file private.
+There's a public snk file for signing in debug mode.
-As such, you can build the project in Debug mode or generate your own key for signing in Release mode.
+As such, you can build the project in Debug mode or generate your own key for signing in Release mode (or use the public SNK) but you may have to edit the .vcproj file since there are some hand-tweaks to make it choose based on build profile.
 Pull-requests to make the workflow for this problem sane are always welcome.